tglucksmann/buybitcoinworldwide.github.io/_wallets/ledger-nano.md

 The Ledger Nano comes with a security card that provides extra two factor authentication and prevents man in the middle attacks.
 Each time you need to send a payment you will be asked to input some of the matches from the security card in order to verify the payment.
 For example, *a* may equal *5* while *z* is *r*.
 Each security card is unique.
 This provides two-factor authentication in the case that your Nano is stolen.
 If someone has your Nano and your pin code, but not the securty card, they won't be able to send your funds.

-Ledger Nano uses an EAL5+ smartcard to securely sign Bitcoin transactions.
+Ledger Nano uses an CC EAL5+ smartcard to securely sign Bitcoin transactions.

 ##Privacy
 {: .privacy .wallet-sections}